WAF, CDN and Edge Security

 By Davy Rogers

-First line of defence.
-Can't replace secure code - but buys you time.
+Your first line of defence.
+It can't replace secure code, but it buys you time.

 Rate limiting